 - Facilitation affective meetings

 - Key elements of successful organizing campaign

-Spend at least 4 hours per day Identifying and recruiting new community leaders
+- Spend at least 4 hours per day knocking on doors to identify and recruit new ACCE members

-- Minimum standard = 5 new dues paying members per month
+- Minimum standard = 5 dues paying members per month

-- Assess and develop new community leaders through meetings, trainings, phone calls, and home visits.
+- Assess and develop new community leaders through follow-up via meetings, trainings, phone calls, and

-- Work with the members and elected leadership, of at least one (but often 2-3) chapter(s), to plan and carry out organizing meetings, actions, press conferences, and other public events
+- Work with community leaders to plan and carry out actions, press conferences, public events,

 - Full participation in occasional out-of-town organizational meetings & trainings